 - On the service overview page, in the Understand dependencies section, select Analyze backtrace to view the service-level backtrace of requests to this service.

-easyTravel Customer Frontend which in turn calls
+easyTravel Customer Frontend that calls

 CouchDB_ET originating from the

-In the first section, in case of an application, you can view the list of user actions of this specific application that occurred within the selected timeframe.
+In the first section, in the case of an application, you can view the list of user actions of this specific application that occurred within the selected timeframe.
 In the case of services, you can view the types of requests that were made by that particular service to the next service in the backtrace flow.